Procore Alternative Insights for Construction Owners

 Built for Owners.
 Designed for Progress.

-Rancho California Water District and Las Virgenes Municipal Water District are examples of organizations moving toward a more owner-focused approach to capital project delivery.
+Rancho California Water District, Calaveras County Water District, and Las Virgenes Municipal Water District are examples of organizations moving toward a more owner-focused approach to capital project delivery.

-Their transition from Procore to CIPO is part of a broader shift in the industry.
+Their transition to CIPO is part of a broader shift in the industry.

 Owners want more control.